In The Old Orchard: Putting In The Seed

 First, how is your Advent going?
 Although Advent is a time in the church calendar that signifies a theme of waiting, for our family, it has been a very full season.
 As the children get older, and taller (our 3rd child just passed me in height), we have more activities, fuller schedules, studying for final exams, school projects to complete, “ugly christmas sweaters” to pull out of the closet, christmas parties to attend, secret Santa gifts to purchase for classmates, music recitals, concerts and advent parties to attend.
 Our Advent is full and bustling as we are hustling.
 It hasn’t been very quiet or still!
 However, I’ve been taking a few extra naps, taking quiet moments as they come, however brief, and evening coffee has been a more frequent treat as we gather together with cozy blankets in the den after the early setting sun has disappeared behind Mt Adams.

 One thing that I’ve been focusing on this year is gathering a couple of art pieces for our den.
 One is an Advent piece titled, “Mary and Eve” drawn by Sister Grace Remington, crayon and pencil, 2005.
-In an interview with Plough Magazine, Sister Grace explains deeper layers of meaning in her art piece.
+In an interview with Plough Magazine, Sister Grace explains deeper layers of meaning in her art piece:

 “One of the things I was pondering as I drew this picture was the question of why Eve said “no” to God and Mary said “yes.”
 I started to think about how Eve had no idea what it would mean to live in a fallen world, to be separated from God.
 Whatever purity of soul Mary had, Eve had in her creation too.
 And yet, whatever innocence Mary had, she was not spared the experience of living in a fallen world.
 First-century Palestine was no Garden of Eden.
 I wondered whether Mary was able to give her yes precisely because she knew the pain of life.
 She knew how desperately we needed God.
 Her eyes were open.
 This was part of what I see as her compassion for Eve in this picture.
 She is not standing with folded hands on a pedestal above Eve: she is standing with Eve, touching Eve, seeing her deeply.
 She knows the gift she is carrying is for Eve as much as it is for herself.
 She doesn’t need Eve to get herself together, or to even drop the apple before inviting her in.
 I also hope the picture communicates the way Christ is present in our encounters even when we cannot see Him.
 The picture is of Mary and Eve, but Jesus is there too.
 He is, in fact, at the very center.” https://www.plough.com/en/topics/culture/holidays/christmas-readings/mary-consoles-eve